rossellhayes/fracture/cran-comments.md

 # Resubmission

+* This is an amendment to a previous submission of fracture 0.1.1.
+It fixes a floating point rounding error that can occur with `frac_mat(base_10 = TRUE)`.
 * In this resubmission, I have fixed C++ code and tested with `rhub::check_with_sanitizers()` to address UBSAN errors.

 # Test environments